LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-20th.md

 ## [Automation Integration] Ability to create user type 'Bot'
 ### Enhancement

 All accounts now have the default ability to create a user-type ‘Bot’.
-A bot type user can be used by the Conversation Builder and Third Party Bots in order to handle conversations in the account.
+A bot type user can be used by the Conversation Builder and third-party bots in order to handle conversations in the account.
 Before this change, accounts that wanted to to define a bot user needed to reach out to their LP account team or LivePerson support in order to enable this feature.

 ![](img/Release-notes-week-of-january-20-2.png)